What is a children's party without a party game or ten?

 Jelly Bean - Wobble around the room like a jelly

-String Bean - Stand on the spot reach for the sky make yourself as tall as possible
+String Bean - Stand on the spot reach for the sky becoming as tall as possible

 French Bean - Hand on hip, strike a pose and shout 'Ooh La La'

-Come up with any other bean poses that you wish to throw in; Magic Bean, Beans on Toast, Tinned Bean, Mr Bean etc etc etc.
+You can get your group of kids to think up other bean poses that you wish to throw in eg. Magic Bean, Beans on Toast, Tinned Bean, Mr Bean etc.

 There is no winner in this game, it is a fun and fabulous warm up to the party or could be used filling in the time when the parents are arriving to collect the children.

 It is no secret that in our house we LOVE pinata's.
-I make the children one every birthday and it is not unusual to come to our house and find one at Easter, Halloween, Christmas or simply just 'because'!
+It is not unusual to come to our house and find one at Easter, Halloween, Christmas or simply just 'because'!

 The smashing of a Pinata excites children like no other party game I know.
 This activity does need parental supervision, I recommend making a line with some tape and ensuring that all the children (other than the child who's turn it is) stay beyond the line.
-Once the pinata has burst open we let the children dive in and gather the contents but ask them all to put there bounty of sweets into a large bowl, we then share the bowl among the children or add it to their party bags.
+Once the pinata has burst open we let the children dive in and gather the contents but ask them all to put their bounty of sweets into one bucket, we then divide the sweets among the children or add them their party bags.

 4: The Pirate Ship